aleksandracodes/CI_PP5_Snapfood/README.md

 ### Wave
 The WAVE WebAIM web accessibility evaluation tool was used to test the websites accessibility.
+There were a few errors related to missing labels and contrast issues on buttons.
+These errors were rectified.

 <details><summary>Landing page</summary>
 <img src="docs/validation/wave-landing-page.png">